cleanflight/cleanflight/docs/Gps.md

 Select `Save current configuration` and click `Send`.

+### NMEA message configuration
+If you are running the NMEA protocol, make sure you disable all messages in the MSG tab of the U-Center Configuration view.

+Then proceed enabling the following messages on the UART1 output:

+    NMEA GxGGA
+    NMEA GxRMC
+    NMEA GxGSV

 ### UBlox Navigation model

 Cleanflight will use `Pedestrian` when gps auto config is used.